gchumillas/babel-plugin-defer/README.md

 }
 ```

+> [!NOTE]
-> **Note:** When using the Babel plugin, these function calls are transpiled at build time into optimized JavaScript code.
+> When using the Babel plugin, these function calls are transpiled at build time into optimized JavaScript code.
 The runtime functions serve as fallbacks for environments where Babel is not configured.

 ## How it works